Matthew-Dove/WASS/README.md

 The extra **S** in WAS**S**, is so the pronunciation is the same as NAS.
 WASS aims to be your backup, and access solution for your private files.

+## Steps

+A recipe is complied from a list of steps, which controls what happens to files presented to WASS.
+A step can be sync, or async; and they perform some kind of operation on the file.
+For example, you might change the file's name, or encrypt the file's data etc.

 # Credits
 * [Icon](https://www.flaticon.com/free-icon/bird_2630452) made by [Vitaly Gorbachev](https://www.flaticon.com/authors/vitaly-gorbachev) from [Flaticon](https://www.flaticon.com/).